codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ## Concept overview

-:::tip In this guide...

-This guide takes you through the steps needed to implement and run the loan writeback procedure in your lending business.

-You will learn how to configure Codat in support of loan writeback and create transactions that represent the deposit and repayment of the loan in your customers' accoungting platforms.
+This guide takes you through the steps needed to implement and run the loan writeback procedure in your lending business using Codat.
+You will learn how to configure Codat and use it to create transactions that represent the deposit and repayment of the loan in your customers' accounting platforms.

-covers the loan writeback procedure for general lending, such as term loans, but does not cover requirements specific to invoice finance.
+This solution supports loan writeback procedure for general lending, such as term loans, but does not cover requirements specific to invoice finance.

 ### What is loan writeback?